lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 In the case of repeating data, the data is acquired from the Presenter via an indexed accessor method.
 The methods are used by a UITableView-, UIPicker-, UICollectionView- or other DataSource.
 The accessor method returns a ViewModel containing the data to be displayed

-For the same reasons that I mentioned regarding the UseCaseOutput, it is a good practice to create one PresenterOutput protocol for each event.
+It is a good practice to create one PresenterOutput protocol for each event, for the same reason mentioned regarding the UseCaseOutput.

 #### PresenterOutput Examples